Baltic Marine Environment

 Large areas of the Baltic Sea catchment area have been identified as agricultural Hot Spots.
 The list established in 1992 contained 17 agricultural Hot Spots.
 The list also contains five coastal lagoon/wetlands Hot Spots which are influenced by agricultural activities and where relevant management programmes are needed.
 Out of these 22 Hot Spots, 13 are located in the former countries of transition.

-How Hot Spots were chosen?
+How were Hot Spots chosen?

 The 132 original environmental Hot Spots were designated in 1992 by an international group of scientists, engineers, environmental managers, bankers and national representatives, according to practical economic considerations as well as the seriousness of their impact on the environment and human health.